amber-bajaj-1/rips2026-amd-profiling/README.md

-# RIPS AMD congestion-free PathFinder profiling
+# RIPS AMD SSSP profiling

-This repository is a focused extraction of the congestion-free routing path.
-It builds one GPU `pathfinder` executable with exactly two runtime SSSP
-engines:
+This repository implements two SSSP kernels and runs all-source SSSP on the benchmarks from the FPGA24 Routing Contest (without accounting for congestion):

-- BF11 Bellman-Ford (`bellman-ford` or `bf11`)
+- Bellman-Ford (`bellman-ford` or `bf11`)
-- generic bucketed Delta-Stepping (`delta-step` or `delta-stepping`)
+- Delta-Stepping (`delta-step` or `delta-stepping`)

-Both engines route the same multi-source/multi-target PathFinder queries and use the same coordinate bounds, certificate checks, route reconstruction, and bounded-to-unbounded fallback policy.
-Unit BFS and the other standalone Bellman-Ford experiments are intentionally outside this profiling target.

 ## Set up and build